Becoming a Missionary

 minister to other women and children in another community.

-Domestic Missionaries (sent-ones) deliberately focus on an area in their native country that does not have a bible-believing, disciple-making local church.
+Some domestic missionaries deliberately focus on an area in their native country that does not have a bible-believing, disciple-making local church.
 Some deliberately seek to evangelize and disciple or help raise up elders and deacons amongst foreigners who live within their own country.
 Sometimes they go to an existing church in another area to help revitalize it.

 Evangelists